Q: Do I need to bring my own water?

 Q: Can I bring my car or RV?

-Q: May I bring my dog?
+Q: May I bring my dog or cat?